Casco Bay: Marine economy

 Casco Bay municipalities hold annual tourist events linked to the bay, to include MS HarborFest in Portland and South Portland which includes the MS Harborfest Regatta, a tugboat muster and races, and the Portland Harbor installment of the Maine Lobster Boat Races, with the circuit having staged races off Harpswell and Long Island as well over the years.
 The city of Portland holds its annual independence day fireworks display at the Eastern Promenade, drawing spectators to other parts of the harbor shore and on boats in the harbor.

 Portland Harbor in August 2023 as seen from Peaks Island in Casco Bay, Maine.

 The Yarmouth Clam Festival has drawn an estimated 80,000 people over three days, with 2024 contest registrations logging attendees from more than 30 states and 13 countries.

-Portland Harbor has hosted multiple tall ship festivals, including OpSail 2000 and Tall Ships Portland in 2015.
+Portland Harbor has been a port of call for multiple tall ship festivals, including OpSail 2000 and Tall Ships Portland in 2015.